 No additional registration fee.

-Mobility as a Service (MaaS) is generally defined as using a digital interface to source and manage the provision of a transport related service(s) which meets the mobility requirements of a customer.
+Mobility as a Service (MaaS) is generally defined as using a digital interface to source and manage the provision of a transport-related service(s) which meets the mobility requirements of a customer.
 It means MaaS Provider offering their customer, any type of travel experience using any type of transport service, public or private.
 Innovation is expected to lead to new MaaS offers for the consumer.
 Global interest in MaaS is growing and the concept is gaining the attention of the public and private sectors.
-MaaS offers an opportunity to improve how people and goods move, both from the perspective of the policy maker and for travelers themselves.
-This workshop seeks to identify key research challenges of MaaS as well as advance opportunities and approaches to implement MaaS.
+MaaS offers an opportunity to improve how people and goods move, both from the perspective of the policymaker and for travelers themselves.
+This workshop seeks to identify key research challenges of MaaS as well as to advance opportunities and approaches to implement MaaS.

 No additional registration fee.